Other Backward Class: Supreme Court scrapped Jat Reservations in Central OBCs list

 In March 2015, Supreme Court of India scrapped Jat Reservations saying that Jats are not socially and economically backward in reference with National Commission for Backward Classes' (NCBC) opinion.
 Supreme Court judgement quashed the proposed inclusion of Jats in Central list of OBCs on the basis that Jats are already given OBC status in 9 States.
 On 21 July 2015, Supreme Court rejected Centre's review plea for its verdict of quashing Jat reservation in OBCs.

 Central List of OBCs

 Lists of OBCs are maintained by both the National Commission for Backward Classes and the individual states.
 The central list does not always reflect the state lists, which can differ significantly.
 A community identified as a nationally recognized OBC in the NCBC central list may be so recognized only in specific states or only in limited areas within specific states.
 Occasionally, it is not an entire community that is thus classified but rather some parts within it.
-As of 2023, Maharashtra has the highest number of OBC castes listed under Central List of OBCs, followed by Odisha, Karnataka and Tamil Nadu.
+As of 2023, Maharashtra has the highest number of OBC castes listed under the Central List of OBCs, followed by Odisha, Karnataka and Tamil Nadu.